duckduckgo/ddg-screen-diff/README.md

 ### `-b`/`--browsers`

 Pass in a list of browsers to run the query against.
-By default the query is run headlessly with PhantomJS.
+By default the query is run with headless Chromium.

 Any other browsers are run on BrowserStack's service, so they'll run a bit more slowly.

 If you've got an account with them, set your login credentials in the env variables `DDG_BROWSERSTACK_USERNAME` and `DDG_BROWSERSTACK_KEY`.

-As an example, if you wanted to run the tool on IE8, phantomjs and Firefox, you can run:
+As an example, if you wanted to run the tool on IE8, headless Chromium and Firefox, you can run:

 ```
-$ ddg-screen-diff ia products -b ie8 phantomjs firefox
+$ ddg-screen-diff ia products -b ie8 headless-chromium firefox
 ```

 Passing `desktop` aliases to the latest versions of IE, Firefox, Chrome and Safari.